malay21/image-steganography/README.md

 BMESSENGER

+> "Bmessenger" is a cross-platform application, it can be used on windows or linux.

 > This is a python based image steganography which provides double protection.

 > this application converts text into base64 and merge it with image.